RoyPrinsGH/RPDevFrontend/environment/local/windows/readme.md

 Clone the repo and make sure you have Node and .NET 8 installed.

 ## Running the front end only (enabling Vite hot reload)
-Running `environment/local/windows/scripts/frontend.cmd` will setup the project in the `environment/local/windows/devenv` folder and start the Vite server.
+Running `environment/local/windows/scripts/frontend.cmd` will start the Vite server.
 Making any change to a development file will cause Vite's websocket to refresh the corresponding local page in the browser.

 ## Running the full app
 Simply run `environment/local/windows/scripts/full-app.cmd`.
 This will build the project in the `environment/local/windows/devenv` folder and start Kestrel locally, which runs the API and serves the front end.